-I mentioned what a great time I had with her at BlogHer Food here.
+I mentioned what a great time I had with her at BlogHer Food.
 We all know how hard it is to stay in touch with friends, we all get busy.
-Jennifer seems to always make the time and in turn make my day!
+Jennifer seems to always make the time and in turn, make my day!
 What a great friend.

-I’ve wrote about friendship bread before and I’ve made, the printable recipe for all the varieties.
+I’ve written about friendship bread before and I’ve made, the printable recipe for all the varieties.

 Sourdough Sweet Bread Starter

-Begin your starter with 1 cup flour, 1 cup milk, 1 cup sugar in a gallon ziploc bag.
+Begin your starter with 1 cup flour, 1 cup milk, 1 cup sugar in a gallon zipper bag.

-Day 1 is the day you make your starter or the day you split you starter and begin again.
+Day 1 is the day you make your starter or the day you split your starter and begin again.